henrawrrr/ChineseLiteratureNetworkGenerator/README.md

 We have an adjacency matrix where the axis are people and change their edge value to add the sentiment value.
 Thus largely negative values show a negative relationship and positive values show a positive relationship.
 We do not want neutral interactions to really affect scores so we will keep them at 0.
 We use NetworkX to create a graph visualization of the adjacency matrix and relabel the nodes with our codex.

 ![Chapter 1 Graph](ch1graph.png)

+Obstacles:

+Much of the python wrapper has outdated or redacted functions and had to be reprogrammed to make sure the server connected with our client properly.
+Additionally, the documentation is fairly poor at providing information on the multitude of different client connection methods.
+The Python wrapper was fairly limited in actual functionality as most of it is Java.
+However, when attempting to set up the Java version, I ran into many issues with timeout errors and incompatible dependencies.
+Another obstacle was the fact that each sentiment run took around 30 minutes to parse through the text.
+The server often would just time out whenever connection was lost.

+Future Works:

+Currently coreferent mention chains are just located through a simple checker that only looks at the first 2 characters ran into in a sentence.
+This is very limiting, but while attempting to search for all characters, the server would reject larger requests.